Engee documentation

 For fixed-size input signals:

-• If the Allow arbitrary frame length for fixed-size input signals checkbox is selected, then the size of the signal frame does not have to be a multiple of the decimation factor.
+• If the check box is selected Allow arbitrary frame length for fixed-size input signals, then the size of the signal frame does not have to be a multiple of the decimation factor.
 If the input signal is not a multiple of the decimation factor, then the output is usually a variable-size signal.
-Therefore, in order to support an arbitrary input size, the block must also support variable-size operations, which can be enabled by checking the Allow arbitrary frame length for fixed-size input signals checkbox.
+Therefore, in order to support an arbitrary input size, the block must also support variable-size operations, which can be enabled by checking the box.
+Allow arbitrary frame length for fixed-size input signals.

-• If the Allow arbitrary frame length for fixed-size input signals checkbox is unchecked, the input frame size must be a multiple of the decimation factor.
+• If the check box is Allow arbitrary frame length for fixed-size input signals If the image is captured, the input frame size must be a multiple of the decimation factor.

 Dependencies

-To use this parameter, set the Input processing parameter to Columns as channels (frame based), and the Rate options parameter to Enforce single-rate processing.
+To use this parameter, set for the parameter Input processing meaning Columns as channels (frame based), and for the parameter Rate options meaning Enforce single-rate processing.

 Default value